bronson/geolocal/README.md

   for countries, hundreds for cities).
 Default: `./tmp/geolocal`
 * **countries**: the ISO-codes of the countries to include in the lookup.
 * **ipv6**: whether the ranges should support ipv6 addresses.

+## Providers

+This gem currently only supoports the [DB-IP](https://db-ip.com/about/) Countries database.
+There are lots of other databases available and this gem is organized to support them one day.
+Patches welcome.

 ## Examples